Mandan: Speculation about pre-Columbian European contact

-Hjalmar Holand has proposed that interbreeding with Norse survivors might explain the "blond" Indians among the Mandan on the Upper Missouri River.
-In a multidisciplinary study of the Kensington Runestone, anthropologist Alice Beck Kehoe dismissed, as "tangential" to the Runestone issue this and other historical references suggesting pre-Columbian contacts with 'outsiders', such as the Hochunk (Winnebago) story about an ancestral hero "Red Horn" and his encounter with "red-haired giants".
+Hjalmar Holand has proposed that interbreeding with Norse survivors of an expedition he thought that Paul Knutson had made looking for surviving Greenland Christians might explain the "blond" Indians among the Mandan on the Upper Missouri River.
+In a multidisciplinary study of the Kensington Runestone, anthropologist Alice Beck Kehoe wrote that "Knutson would have been fervent indeed to paddle thousands of miles inland searching for the apostates; Holand's hypothesis of a Knutson expedition seems only slightly less speculative than the legend of Prince Madoc."
 Archaeologist Ken Feder has stated that none of the material evidence that would be expected from a Viking presence in and travel through the American Midwest exists.